 Music Scholarships at St Edward’s are available for entry at 13+ and 16+

-The closing date for 13+ applications is Monday 6th January 2020, the 16+ entrance and scholarship deadline for entry in September 2020 has now passed.
-The deadline for applications for entry in September 2021 will be in October 2020.
+The closing date for 13+ applications is Monday 3rd January 2022.
+The closing date for 16+ entrance and 16+ Scholarships and Awards deadline for entry in September 2022 is Monday 11th October 2021.

 The school awards a good number of scholarships and exhibitions each year, to promising musicians at 13+ and 16+ entry.
 The trials take place in the November of a pupil’s Year 11 course, or the February of their Year 8.
 We hope to reward potential above everything else’ there are suggested musical standards for entrants, but it will always be most important that candidates are enthused, passionate and driven in their involvement in music — whatever style, genre or instrument.